 Short- and long-term online loans

 However, short- and long-term online loans aren’t without their drawbacks.
-The APRs of these loans can be prohibitively high—as much as 99% in extreme cases.
+The APRs of these loans can be prohibitively high—as much as 99% in extreme cases—depending on your creditworthiness.

 Another popular yet somewhat less conventional type of business loan is invoice factoring.

 Businesses that rely on invoices for payment often have to wait for prolonged periods of time before those invoices are paid—up to 90 days in some cases.
 In turn, this can have an adverse impact on a business’s operations, particularly smaller businesses that cannot afford to wait three months for outstanding invoices to be paid.

 Companies that provide invoice factoring services buy outstanding invoices owed to companies—also known as purchasing accounts receivable.
 Rather than waiting for overdue invoices to be paid by their clients, businesses can sell those outstanding invoices to an invoice-factoring company to get money faster, sometimes in as little as 24 hours.

 Ultimately, invoice factoring is a trade off.
 Invoice factoring allows companies to avoid waiting months to be paid, but it also means losing some of the money owed.